openprocurement/openprocurement.auctions.tessel/docs/source/overview.rst

 * The only date Organizer has to provide is a preferable day for the auction, the rest will be calculated automatically.
 * Organizer can't edit procedure's significant properties (*Auction.value*, etc.).
 * Bidders can enter the auction till the end of the Dutch part (tenderPeriod.endDate =  auctionPeriod.startDate + Dutch part duration).
-* There is obligatory participant qualification (*Bid.selfQualified*) via guarantee payment.
-It has to be paid till 16:00 of the auction day and submitted by the platform.
-* URL for the bidder's participation in auction is generated and sent to the platform right after the platform has denoted (bid.qualified: true) and changed bidder's status to `active`.
 * Bids with the `value` mentioned will be rejected.
 * *Auction.value* is gradually decreasing per 1% during the Dutch part.
 * Bidder can't delete his bid within the first part of the auction.
-* The maximum number of steps within the Dutch part is 80.
+* The maximum number of steps within the Dutch part is 99.
 * In case of no bid has been made within Dutch auction, the whole procedure will be marked as unsuccessful.
 * The `minimalStep` field is optional (value that will be always automatically set is 0).

 Conventions
 -----------